ReactiveCocoa/ReactiveCocoa/Documentation/DebuggingTechniques.md

 This document lists debugging techniques and infrastructure helpful for debugging ReactiveCocoa applications.

+#### Use of unresolved operator '<~' or <Class> not found in RAC 5

+Since the split into ReactiveCocoa and ReactiveSwift, you'll need to `import ReactiveSwift` as well when using classes or operators that are implemented in ReactiveSwift.

 #### Unscrambling Swift compiler errors

 Type inferrence can be a source of hard-to-debug compiler errors.
 There are two potential places to be wrong when type inferrence used: